 Dystonia in cerebral palsy (CP) is not well understood.
 The Cerebral Palsy Research Network (CPRN) and its strategic partner CP NOW are sponsors of a program called Research CP, which is a collaborative group of CP community stakeholders trying to make a difference in CP research.
 The latest series of webinars is called Research CP Dystonia Edition and the first webinar was last week.
 It is now posted for public viewing.
 The webinar presentation is 45 minutes and covers an overview of the Research CP Dystonia Edition initiative and the definition of dystonia in cerebral palsy (CP).
 More than fifty participants watched the webinar.
-Following the presentation, Dr. Aravamuthan, a movement disorders trained pediatric neurologist from Washington University, answered questions from the blank number of attendees who included parents of children, people with CP, clinicians and therapists.
+Following the presentation, Dr. Aravamuthan, a movement disorders trained pediatric neurologist from Washington University, answered questions from the 30 live attendees who included parents of children, people with CP, clinicians and therapists.

 The introductory webinar for Research CP Dystonia Edition is the first of three in a series intended to educate the extended community on the state of dystonia in CP including standards of care, current research and gaps in knowledge.
 People that attend or watch the webinar series will be invited to collaborate in an agenda setting process to determine the most important questions to be researched about dystonia in CP.
 At the conclusion of the research agenda development, CPRN/CP NOW will seek to publish a paper describing the process and the results from Research CP Dystonia Edition.
 In addition to broadly sharing the results of the process, CPRN will use the finalized agenda to drive its future research efforts related to dystonia in CP.